-12. Locate the filament guide with attached PTFE tube (Fig. 2.11, page 23).
+10. Locate the filament guide with attached PTFE tube (Fig. 2.10, page 22).

-Locate the top most horizontal aluminum extrusion closest to the filament spool (Fig. 2.12, page 23).
+Locate the top most horizontal aluminum extrusion closest to the filament spool (Fig. 2.11, page 23).

 In the extrusion you will find two loose t-slot nuts.
 The filament guide attaches to the printer by screwing in the two bolts through the filament guide into the t-slot nuts.
-First thread the two bolts into the t-slot nuts.
+First thread the two bolts through the filament guide into the t-slot nuts.
 Leave the bolts loose enough so the filament guide can slide back and forth across the extrusion.
-Set the filament guide 1.5-2cm away from the end of the lower arms of the filament spool (Fig. 2.13, page 24).
+Set the filament guide 1.5-2cm away from the end of the lower arms of the filament spool (Fig. 2.12, page 23).
 Once the filament guide is set in place, tighten down the two bolts.